 My garden has a family of four skunk kits, plus Mom!
 And I would never know it if I hadn’t seen them.
 That’s how good they are as neighbours.
 No tearing down my garden wire fencing; just coming and going as silently as thieves to their den under the deck.

-Now that I know they’re there, and have seen the little ones’ bouncing and scraping, I see more evidence in the garden now.
+Now that I’ve seen the little ones’ bouncing and scraping, I see more evidence in the garden now.

-A garden without a resident creature is impoverished, in my view.
+In my view, a garden without a resident creature is impoverished.
 So to make up for the meagreness of my vegetable plot, I am rich in hospitality to wildlife.